 Chinese social media users saw the Mandarin-language ads as offensive, forcing D&G to remove the videos within 24 hours of posting them.
 The scandal’s fallout included the viral #BoycottDolce hashtag, D&G cancelling its fashion show and 870 million views of #DGTheGreatShowCancelled on Weibo.

 Indian mattress company Kurl-On hired ad agency Ogilvy & Mather to create a series of cartoon images depicting famous people “bouncing-back” on the brand’s mattresses.
-One of the cartoons depicted Malala Yousafzai, famously shot by the Taliban at the age of 14 on a school bus, being shot with a rifle and recovering from hospitalization after bouncing on a mattress.
-The image created a scandal online, forcing the agency to cancel the ad and apologize.
+One of the cartoons depicted Malala Yousafzai, famously shot by the Taliban at the age of 14 on a school bus, being shot with a rifle and recovering from hospitalisation after bouncing on a mattress.
+The image created a scandal online, forcing the agency to cancel the ad and apologise.

 Not every cultural blunder leads to a massive scandal, however.
 Some mistakes seem small but can nevertheless lead to profit loss and hurt customer relationships.
-When Pepsi innocently switched its vending machines in Southeast Asia from a deep blue color to light blue, the company was surprised to learn that light blue correlates with death and mourning in the region.
+When Pepsi innocently switched its vending machines in Southeast Asia from a deep blue colour to light blue, the company was surprised to learn that light blue correlates with death and mourning in the region.
 The gaffe caused considerable damage to the brand’s reputation in the area.